How to Tell If My Water Pump Is Going Bad?

-Fifth Gear Automotive is all about your vehicle performing at its best and our ASE Certified Mechanics perform a thorough inspection of all vehicles with each visit to insure it that.
+Fifth Gear Automotive is all about your vehicle performing at its best and our ASE Certified Mechanics perform a thorough inspection of all vehicles with each visit to ensure it that.
 If you are thinking your water pump, or any other part of your coolant system is needing attention, call or go online to schedule an inspection today at the link below:

 Fifth Gear Automotive

-We are a family owed independent automotive repair shop; Fifth Gear Automotive has over 100 years of experience with all domestic and import makes and models, specializing in European auto repair since 2004, serving Lewisville, Highland Village, Flower Mound, Lantana, Double Oak, and the surrounding communities.
+We are a family owned independent automotive repair shop; Fifth Gear Automotive has over 100 years of experience with all domestic and import makes and models, specializing in European auto repair since 2004, serving Lewisville, Highland Village, Flower Mound, Lantana, Double Oak, and the surrounding communities.